andrewdempsey2018/NES-input/README.md

 # NES input

-Use the up / down / left / right buttons to move the ship around onscreen
+Use the up / down / left / right buttons on the NES controller to move the ship around on screen

 ![screenshot](scrshot.png)